Phydon/sg/README.md

   [REGEX] [PATH]  Add a search regex and a path for the file search

 Options:
-  -i, --case-insensitive           Search case insensitively -c, --count                      Only print the number of search results -D, --depth <NUMBER>             Set max search depth [default: 250] -d, --dir                        Search only in directory names for the given regex [aliases: directory, directories] -e, --extension <EXTENSIONS>...
+  -i, --case-insensitive            Search case insensitively -c, --count                       Only print the number of search results -D, --depth <NUMBER>              Set max search depth [default: 1000000] -d, --dir                         Search only in directory names for the given regex [aliases: directory, directories] -e, --extensions <EXTENSIONS>...
 Only search in files with the given extensions [aliases: extensions, ext] -E, --exclude <REGEX>...
-Exclude regex patterns from the search -f, --file                       Search only in filenames for the regex [aliases: files] -g, --grep <REGEX>               Search for specific regex pattern in files -H, --no-hidden                  Exclude hidden files and directories from search -r, --raw                        Don`t colourize the search output and speed up the output printing
+Exclude regex patterns from the search -f, --file                        Search only in filenames for the regex [aliases: files] -g, --grep <REGEX>                Search for specific regex pattern in files -m, --matching-files              Only show the relevant files that contain the grep regex pattern, without printing the actual matching lines [aliases: matches]
+  -H, --no-hidden                   Exclude hidden files and directories from search -r, --raw                         Don`t colourize the search output and speed up the output printing
       --show-errors                 Show possible filesystem errors [aliases: show-error] -s, --stats                       Show short search statistics at the end [aliases: statistic, statistics] -h, --help                        Print help (see more with '--help') -V, --version                     Print version
 ```

 ### Long Usage